topheryoung/cv/README.md

 - Architected and developed a Design System used across all web-based products, including white-label solutions, delivering 80+ components (React, TypeScript, PandaCSS, Nx, Style-Dictionary, Storybook)

+- Owned design token architecture and multi-theming deployments, enabling consistent multi-brand theming across products from a single source of truth (Style Dictionary, Figma)

-- Lead an 8-person engineering team to rebuild the Bitpanda Broker web application (Next.js, TypeScript, GraphQL, Relay, Nx), overseeing sprint planning, code reviews, and knowledge sharing through paired programming and collaboration
+- Lead an 11 person engineering team to rebuild the Bitpanda Broker web application (Next.js, TypeScript, GraphQL, Relay, Nx), overseeing coding and design guidelines and standards, code reviews, and knowledge sharing through paired programming and collaboration

-- Act as a technical mentor and people manager for peer developers, providing guidance and support that facilitates their professional growth and excellence in their roles
+- Act as a technical mentor for peer developers, providing guidance and support that facilitates their professional growth and excellence in their roles

 - Guide technical strategy and cross-functional team alignment for multiple complex projects, ensuring timely, high-quality releases